 Short stay passengers – up to six hours

-While free Wi-Fi is available throughout the airport, if you need to catch up on emails or connect with colleagues during your stopover, the best option is to head to one of the airport’s many business centers.
-Here, you’ll find faster internet access and plenty of other services, including conference facilities and photocopying and faxing machines.
+While free Wi-Fi is available throughout the airport, if you need to catch up on emails or connect with colleagues during your stopover, the best option is to head to one of the 7 VIP airport lounges available to Priority Pass Members.
+The Marhaba Lounge in Terminal 3, Concourse B was Highly Commended in the Best Business Facilities category in the Priority Pass Lounge of the Year Awards 2016.
+Here, you’ll find internet access and plenty of other services, including photocopying and faxing machines.

 Medium stay passengers – up to 12 hours